Contact Us

 • Strategic (QC3)

 Though Strategic is the highest classification—meaning it requires the most certifications—the ACN anticipates that the majority of CSPs will be considered Ordinary or Critical.
-Still, however you do classify, you’ll have to demonstrate the related minimum compliance requirements that, depending on the classification, could include the following:
+Still, however you classify, you’ll have to demonstrate the related minimum compliance requirements that, depending on the classification, could include the following:

 Cloud Italy Strategy Compliance Requirements